Meixner Schlüter Wendt Architekten

 Schmuck residential building, Frankfurt: The "living room sculpture" (2011).

 The composition of height in the Axis residential high-rise in Frankfurt's Europaviertel district – terraced house, perimeter block development, slim high-rise (2016).

 Models of possible versions of the new New Henninger Turm during the design process (2017).

 History

 Since it was first founded in Frankfurt in 1997 the office has been managed by its three partners Claudia Meixner, Florian Schlüter and Martin Wendt.

-With its early, somewhat smaller projects the firm already elicited great interest among the specialist media.
-Today, its work ranges from exhibition design, architectural planning and design in the urban context, industrial buildings, schools, churches, cultural and residential buildings, all the way to residential high-rises.
+With its early, somewhat smaller projects the firm already elicited interest among the specialist media.
+Its later includes exhibition design, architectural planning and design in the urban context, industrial buildings, schools, churches, cultural and residential buildings, including residential high-rises.

-In parallel, Claudia Meixner and Florian Schlüter hold lectures at various organizations and have also taught at the university level.
+Claudia Meixner and Florian Schlüter hold lectures at various organizations and have also taught.